Astronomy graduate, Slawomir, talks about his distance learning degree

-Studying has had a positive impact on Slawomir’s life, he said: “I don't think I would’ve got a job in professional astronomy without my degree.
+He continued: “I don't think I would’ve got a job in professional astronomy without my degree.
 It helped to convince my employer that I am serious about working in astronomy.”

-"Pursue your passion, be patient and take advantage of opportunities.
+When asked about what advice he would give to those wanting to do something similar, Slawomir said: “Pursue your passion, be patient and take advantage of opportunities.
 Don't wait for the perfect job and don't stick to a rigid plan.
 Instead, be agile and flexible and grab every opportunity life throws at you.”